leabrd/lcabark/README.md

 ![Copy of sustainity(4)](https://github.com/user-attachments/assets/1cd6d1cc-6b16-4255-9182-c65294a14c67)

 This repository contains the scripts used to perform a **consequential environmental life cycle assessment (LCA)** study of a novel bark value chain.
 All the data required to reproduce the following study are included in the "data" folder.
-Je Jupyter notebooks are included in the folder "LCA1".
+Je Jupyter notebooks are included in the folder "LCA".
 More information on the system studied are included in the main article and associated supplementary documents:

 **Braud, L.**, Ramazanova, L., Lebedeva, D., Muangmeesri, S., Ekener, E. and Samec, J.S., 2025.
 To burn or valorise bark from a pulp mill: Environmental sustainability analysis using prospective consequential life cycle assessment. *Science of The Total Environment*, 976, p.179234. https://doi.org/10.1016/j.scitotenv.2025.179234